Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

 23. Red Sea Governorate

-Located between the Red Sea and the Nile in the southeast of Egypt, its capital is the city of Hurghada.
+Located between the Red Sea and the Nile river in the southeast of Egypt, its capital is the city of Hurghada.
 The gorgeous coast has been attracting beach lovers and scuba divers for years.
-With 5-star resorts and restaurants, explore Egypt’s marine life or spend the day snorkeling.
-Popular attractions include the Temple of Philae, Agikia Island, and the Hurghada Grand Aquarium.
+With 5-star resorts and restaurants, explore Egypt’s coral reefs and marine life or spend the day snorkeling.
+It's one of the best places to stay in Egypt and popular attractions include the Temple of Philae, Agikia Island, and the Hurghada Grand Aquarium.

 Read here about my scuba-diving initiation in El Gouna in the Red Sea Governate.